Keshav0205/Autonomous_Driving_Lecture_resources/README.md

 Lecture 1: Introduction to Deep Learning and Self-Driving Cars (covered) https://youtu.be/1L0TKZQcUtA​

-Lecture 2: Deep Reinforcement Learning for Motion Planning https://youtu.be/QDzM8r3WgBw​
+Lecture 2: Deep Reinforcement Learning for Motion Planning (covered) https://youtu.be/QDzM8r3WgBw​

 Lecture 3: Convolutional Neural Networks for End-to-End Learning of the Driving Task